-For decades, it’s been popular knowledge that a high-fat diet leads to obesity.
+For decades, it’s been common knowledge that a high-fat diet leads to obesity.
 Fat used to be at the top of the food pyramid, something that you ate only sparingly.
-Well, it turns out that those low-fat/high-carb rules may have been sabotaging your efforts for years.
+Well, it turns out that those high-carb/low-fat diet rules may have been sabotaging your efforts for years.

-While this doesn’t mean it's recommended to eat nothing but fatty foods, this does mean it’s OK to incorporate healthy fats in your diet and still reach your goals.
-Bring on the avocados and olive oil! (just be careful about the caloric value – you still need a caloric deficit).
+While this doesn’t mean you can overeat fatty foods, this does mean it’s OK to incorporate healthy fats in your diet and still reach your goals.
+Bring on the avocados and olive oil! (just be careful about the high-calorie foods – you still need a caloric deficit).

 High-protein diets can make you feel fuller/help you eat less

 Often dismissed as a concern of bulky bodybuilders and powerlifters, eating foods high in protein can actually go a long way in helping you lose fat properly.
 That’s because foods rich in protein have been shown to have a positive effect on feeling full.